 Giving up is not an option

 After my presentation at the department, it took me a few days to muster up the courage to get back to work again.
 Once my emotions had cooled off, I was able to review the critical remarks I had received.
 Eventually, I came to realise that some of the criticism of my colleagues was not only well-intentioned, but also justified.
 I took a good deal of their suggestions and ultimately, they improved my project a lot.

 Giving up and running away is not an option during your PhD.
 Developing the tenacity and stamina to persist through difficulties is one skill you’ve got to pick up during your PhD time.
 Those who persist will make it through to the end and get the degree!

 PS: Shout-out to Nicole Crozier (PhD candidate, Nelson Mandela University, South Africa) for inspiring me to write this blog post!

-- Free webinar The 4 secrets to a successful PhD
+- Free webinar for PhD candidates

 - Blog post #41: PhD highs and lows: Bärbel’s experiences

 - Blog post #46: What makes PhD students succeed?

 Do you want to successfully complete your PhD?
 If so, please sign up to receive our free guides.